keybase/python-triplesec/README.rst

    :target: https://crate.io/packages/TripleSec

 A Python port of the TripleSec_ library.
-See also the JS implementation_.
+The Python version is NOT binary compatible with other TripleSec versions.

-Compatible with Python 2.6, 2.7 and 3.3.
+Compatible with Python 3.

 .. _TripleSec: https://keybase.io/triplesec/
 .. _implementation: https://github.com/keybase/triplesec/